websight-io/docs/docs/docs/developers/development/dialogs/number-field/index.md

 ## Description

-Allows user to enter numbers.
-If empty then respective property in JCR doesn’t exist.
+The Number Field component allows the user to enter numbers.
+If this is empty, the respective property in JCR does not exist.

 ## Properties